 It took us pretty much the whole day to get to Hanoi.
 We waited at DMK, my faaaaaaaaaavourite airport in the world for four hours before getting on our flight.
 I’m sarcastic in case you didn’t pick that up; I hate DMK.

 Getting a visa for Vietnam is not that easy or straightforward.
-I’ll leave it to Google to walk you through the process.
+I’ll leave it to Google to walk you through the process (you should also read this post about all the things you need to know before visiting Vietnam).
 Online forums mentioned that there is a very long wait for visas on arrival (VOA) so we planned to make a mad dash for the visa application counter once we landed.

 We were right.
 A lineup of people was already there despite us being the first passengers from our plane to arrive at the counter.
 Because we ran like there’s no tomorrow from the aircraft to the visa desk, it took five minutes for us to drop off the visas.
 Right as we sat down to wait, the lineup grew to be very very long.